Drying oil: Role of metal catalysts

-The drying process is accelerated by certain metal salts, especially derivatives of cobalt, manganese, or iron.
-In technical terms, these oil drying agents are coordination complexes that function as homogeneous catalysts.
-These salts are derived from the carboxylates of lipophilic carboxylic acids, such as naphthenic acids to make the complexes oil-soluble.
-These catalysts speed up the reduction of the hydroperoxide intermediates.
-A series of addition reactions ensues.
-Each step produces additional free radicals, which then engage in further crosslinking.
-The process finally terminates when pairs of free radicals combine.
+The drying process is accelerated by certain metal salts.
+These so-called oil drying agents are often naphthenic acid derivatives of cobalt, manganese, or iron.
+Functioning as homogeneous catalysts these lipophilic transition metal carboxylates speed up the reduction of the hydroperoxide intermediates.
+A series of additional reactions ensues.
+Each step produces free radicals, which then engage in further crosslinking.
+The process finally ends when pairs of free radicals combine.
 The polymerization occurs over a period of days to years and renders the film dry to the touch.

-Premature action of the drying agents causes skinning of the paint, this undesirable process is suppressed by the addition of antiskinning agents such as methylethyl ketone oxime, which evaporate when the paint/oil is applied to a surface.
+Premature action of the drying agents causes the formation of a "skin."
+For paints, skinning is undesirable but can be suppressed by the addition of antiskinning agents such as methylethyl ketone oxime, which evaporate when the paint/oil is applied to a surface.

-Constituents
+Composition

 Representative triglyceride found in a drying oil.
 The triester is derived from three different unsaturated fatty acids, linoleic (top), alpha-linolenic (middle), and oleic acids (bottom).
 The order of drying rate is alpha-linolenic > linoleic > oleic acid, reflecting their degree of unsaturation.

 Drying oils consist of glycerol triesters of fatty acids.
 These esters are characterized by high levels of polyunsaturated fatty acids, especially alpha-linolenic acid.
 One common measure of the "siccative" (drying) property of oils is iodine number, which is an indicator of the number of double bonds in the oil.
 Oils with an iodine number greater than 130 are considered drying, those with an iodine number of 115–130 are semi-drying, and those with an iodine number of less than 115 are non-drying.

-Comparison to waxes and resins

-Non-"drying" waxes, such as hard-film carnauba or paste wax, and resins, such as dammar, copal, and shellac, consist of long, spaghetti-like strands of hydrocarbon molecules, which interlace and compact but do not interconnect (crosslink) in the manner of drying oils.
-Thus, waxes and resins remain soluble in their original solvent whereas a cured oil paint or varnish does not.
-A dissolved wax or resin is recovered unchanged after the evaporation of its solvent, but liquids that can dissolve cured drying oils, such as some paint removers do so by chemically changing them.

-Applications

-The ability of drying oils to form strong but flexible films is very useful in oil paints like Rogan Painting and varnishes.
-In former times, walnut oil, rich in linoleic acid, was used by painters.
-Nowadays, linseed oil is used instead.